Voronenko/route53-letsencrypt-policy/Readme.md

 Letsencrypt is nowadays very popular certificates authority.

-It is standard defacto for most of situations when you need green sealed certificate on your environment.
+It is standard de-facto for most of situations when you need green sealed certificate on your environment.
 New version of the API (v2) provides very nice way to issue wildcard certificates using DNS validation.

-Althouth it is not recommended to put read/write dns credentials on a such environment, there might be exception that forces you to do so on a temporary basis.
+Although it is not recommended to put read/write dns credentials on a such environment, there might be exception that forces you to do so on a temporary basis.

 Workaround below provides way to limit write scope of the credentials, when your domain is served by AWS Route53.